skrysmanski/devlog/content/articles/cpp/references-and-inheritance.md

 BaseClass* g_somePointer = new ChildClass();
 ```

-Now imagine, you want to write a wrapper class around another class providing you with a //reference// to this pointer `g_somePointer`.
+Now imagine, you want to write a wrapper class around another class providing you with a *reference* to this pointer `g_somePointer`.
 Let's reduce the code to the function returning the reference (called `getReference()`) and the function wrapping it (called `getReferenceWrapper()`):

 ```c++
 typedef BaseClass* BaseClassPointer;